⭐ 174 Five-Star Reviews · Serving Los Angeles, San Diego & Riverside

 What NEM 3.0 Means For You

 Under the old NEM 2.0 program (closed to new applicants after April 2023), California solar owners were compensated at the full retail rate — roughly $0.30 to $0.40 per kWh — for every unit of electricity they exported to the grid.
 It was a generous arrangement that made solar-only systems highly profitable.
 NEM 3.0 replaced that with "Avoided Cost Calculator" export rates, which currently average $0.06 to $0.08 per kWh.
 Exporting power to the grid now earns you less than a quarter of what you pay to buy it back.
 That shift made battery storage not just a nice-to-have, but an essential part of the California solar equation.Here's the good news: solar-plus-battery still makes strong financial sense in California, and in many cases it makes more sense than solar-only did under NEM 2.0.
 With a properly sized battery, you store your excess daytime production and use it at night — avoiding the expensive peak-rate electricity that utilities charge in the evening hours.
-The 30% federal ITC applies to both your solar panels and your battery storage system.
-California's SGIP program offers rebates of $200 to $1,000 per kWh of battery capacity for qualifying households, with $280 million earmarked for low-income applicants.
+The 30% federal ITC ended Dec 31, 2025 for systems you buy (only leased or PPA systems may still qualify, through 2027), but California's SGIP program offers rebates of $200 to $1,000 per kWh of battery capacity for qualifying households, with $280 million earmarked for low-income applicants.
 If you already have solar under NEM 2.0, you're grandfathered for 20 years from your interconnection date — but if you're going solar today in California, the battery is part of the plan.

 174 Verified Google Reviews